Skip to content

 return business_process(items)

-Then, since resolve represents obtaining data, can a post hook function be added to modify the obtained data after all resolve methods are completed?
+Then, since resolve represents fetching data, can a post hook function be added to modify the fetched data after all resolve methods are completed?

 So post_methods and post_default_handler were added.

-At this point, it is almost the entire story of pydantic-resolve.
+By the time it iterated to this point, it was almost the entire story of pydantic-resolve.

 My development mode became: